KNAC-Semigroup-Research/Semigroup-Research-Functions-KNAC/README.md

 Instructions for download of these pack- ages can be found on their respective github README files.
 You will also need to download the Kunz Face Data sets derived in https://doi.org/10.1142/S021819672050023X.
-That data is labele full_face_lattice_m3-14 in this repository.
+That data is labeled full_face_lattice_m3-14 in this repository.
 The file location of this data should be the same file location you use for the file location variable at the beginning of the python file in [4].
 The Kunz face data is used to calculate possible posets, which we use to find real semigroups.